La plus petite mairie de France:

 Anyone who shares our interests is welcome to join us.
 There is a wide range of linguistic abilities amongst our members but, given that all of our talks are in French, you will probably enjoy our meetings more if you have a reasonable knowledge of French.

-Last year we celebrated our 70th anniversary.
+In 2017 we celebrated our 70th anniversary.
 Our programme archive doesn't go back quite that far, but in just the last twenty years we have welcomed around 150 different speakers, some of them being invited back several times.
-We also hold social events, and in our anniversary year these included an a boules match in the summer, and the celebrations continued with cake and wine on Monday 18th September, our first meeting of the 2017/18 season (see the 'photos' page).
+We also hold social events, and in our anniversary year these included a boules match in the summer, and the celebrations continued with cake and wine on Monday 18th September, our first meeting of the 2017/18 season (see the 'photos' page).
 At this anniversary meeting, one of our recent distinguished speakers from the Alliance Française gave us an amusing, illustrated talk on the fables of Jean de la Fontaine.

 The Cheltenham French Circle talks/lectures are generally held every two weeks on Monday evenings (usually the first and third Mondays of the month, but please check the programme for dates).

 Talks start at 7.30 pm and last about an hour.